Meeco/docs/platform/portal.md

 ### Role, Administrators & Activity

 When Organisations are onboarded to the Portal they are invited to join an existing Tenancy.
-As mentioned above, the Tenant governs the Tenancy that the Organisation conducts business in.
+As mentioned above, the Tenant governs the Tenancy in which the Organisation conducts business.
 Organisation Administrators manage the Organisation and, depending on their [Security Rights](/concepts/terminology.md#security-rights-srs), can action workflows associated with Credentials, their Enterprise Vault, Applications and account settings.

 When utilising credentials, Organisations can act as Issuers and/or Verifiers, thus allowing them to manage:
 - Credential Templates
-- Issue, revoke and verify credentials
+- Issued, revoked and verified credentials
 - Verification Templates
 - Verification Requests